- TSLAC Records Retention Schedules

 - Attach a Record Retention Label to one end of the box

 - Upon approval, submit a work order to have the boxes sent to Instructional Materials (Record Storage Center).

 Is e-mail a code on the Records Control Schedule?

 E-mail should be regarded as a format of a record and categorized by its content.
 Just as written correspondence is classified as general, administrative, or transitory, depending on the content of the correspondence, e-mail generally falls into one of these same three categories.
 E-mail may by retained as an electronic file or printed and managed in a hard copy or both.
-Every RRISD e-mail message has a default retention period of four months and will automatically be deleted after the retention period has been reached.
-Any e-mail that has a retention period longer than four month needs to be saved in order to prevent the automatic deletion.

 What is transitory information?